 Local food includes pork, chicken and guinea pig, along with rice, corn and potatoes.
 Tropical fruits and seafood are also part of the diet along the coastal areas.

-In Ecuador futbol (or football) is something of a local passion and the Ecuadorian national football team represents Ecuador in international football competitions and play at the home stadium of Estadio Olímpico Atahualpa in Quito.
+Futbol, aka football, is something of a local passion and the Ecuadorian national football team represents the country in international football competitions and play at the home stadium of Estadio Olímpico Atahualpa in Quito.

-The most notable export, the Panama hat, originated in Ecuador.
+The most notable export, the Panama hat, actually originated here in Ecuador.
 It was exported in huge numbers through Panama to the rest of the world, and became known as the Panama hat.

-Marimba is the cultural music of the Esmeraldas province of Ecuador.
+Marimba is the cultural music of the Esmeraldas province.
 Dancers dressed in local costume and hats sing folk songs and wave handkerchiefs, whilst dancing to the characteristic music.

 The climate ranges quite dramatically across Ecuador, due to the range of altitudes.
 The coastal area has a tropical climate averaging 77F (25C) with a heavy rainy season from December through May.